Skip to Main Content

 Chinese Pearl River Delta Production

-Beijing red carpets, Guangzhou promenades, and Provencal hill towns deliver sun-soaked backdrops for commercials and travel content.
+Beijing red carpets, Guangzhou promenades, and southern hill towns give you sun-soaked backdrops for commercials and travel content.

-• South China Sea light along the Promenade des Anglais
+• South China Sea light along the waterfront promenades

 • Beijing festival venues and luxury hotels